 Putting a property on the rental market can be stressful.
 Whether you’re getting your property ready to lease for the first time or between tenants, a few simple checks and measures should be done to ensure you’re covering yourself and making the property as enjoyable as possible for your tenants.

 Finding the right agent for you and your rental property is half the battle.
 Once you have an understanding of the property management fees, how your agent selects a tenant, and what duties the agent is responsible for, making your choice should be simple.

 One thing to note is that most property management businesses take a percentage of the monthly rent.
-If your property is on the more expensive side this can end up being a lot of money, so make sure you check the property management contract for the managing agency's fee structure. :Different charges a flat rate of $30 per week (plus GST) for property management and property owners have access to all the information they need through the online portal.
+If your property is on the more expensive side this can end up being a lot of money, so make sure you check the property management contract for the managing agency's fee structure.

 It's a good idea to get Landlord Insurance.
 Knowing that you have a reliable back up in case sh*t hits the fan with your tenants or disaster hits is peace of mind.